sukvij/inshorts/README.md

     TRending news feed --> tailored to a user's location.
 This should simulate a feed similar to “what’s trending near me” based on recent user engagement with articles

+For "search", rank by a combination of relevance_score and text matching score (how well the title/description matches the search query)